 That is just a brief summary for your review.
 We have highlighted several other bills you might be interested in the report.
 We have also attached a list of all the bills we are tracking for your information.
-Many of those bills are tagged so we can review any potential or filed amendments.
+Many of those bills are tagged so we can review potential filed amendments.